-- Section 1: This section recorded the respondent's demographic and organisational information, construction during the pandemic, emotional intelligence survey, and factors that affect project success outcomes.
+- Section 1: This section recorded the respondent's demographic and organisational information, construction during the pandemic, emotional intelligence survey and factors that affect project success outcomes.
 The first section seeks to pique the respondents' curiosity and gain their cooperation to sway their attitudes toward participating in the survey.
 The selection of answers is varied.
-There are questions whereas only one answer is allowable. - Section 2: To reflect on the construction players' whether they were affected or not during the pandemic phase.
+There are questions whereas only one answer is allowable. - 2.
+Section 2: To reflect on the construction players' whether they were affected or not during the pandemic phase.
 This section also investigates the issues that they experienced in construction during the pandemic.
 Besides, it also evaluates the emotions of construction players during the pandemic phase to ensure that the target respondents are achieved.
-This section applied a 5-point Likert scale of occurrence from "strongly agree" to "agree", "neutral", "disagree", and "strongly disagree". - Section 3: This section determines the traits of the El of construction players by doing a survey using the instrument TElQue.
+This section applied a 5-point Likert scale of occurrence from "Strongly Agree" to "Agree", "Neutral", "Disagree" and "Strongly Disagree".

+3. Section 3: This section determines the traits of the emotional intelligence of construction players by doing a survey using the instrument TEIQue.
 The last section of the questionnaire intends to know the project's success factors during the pandemic phase.
-This section utilised the effectiveness scale of action from "very agree" to "agree", "neutral", "disagree", and "very disagree".
+This section utilised the effectiveness scale of action from "Very Agree" to "Agree", "Neutral", "Disagree" and "Very Disagree".
 The respondents were free to rate the variables according to the scale provided.
-It demands one (1) answer for each question.
+It demands one answer for each question.

 To provide a true image of the project's success throughout the pandemic, only construction players who have served in construction work for at least one year of experience are selected.
 These criteria are used because the vast experience and emotional management may provide accurate and confident information.
 A total of 150 construction players were invited to answer the questionnaire.
-The invitations were made at the finger-tips by sharing the link to the web survey on Google form with a short introduction to several organisations and companies that registered with CIDB, PAM, BQSM, and BEM in the Klang Valley area.
-The questionnaire has also been distributed in a softcopy format through electronic email to the organizations.
-The data was collected by inviting potential participants in the questionnaires to participate in many possible ways to reach the sample size of respondents as established by Krejcie & Morgan (1970).
+The invitations were made at the fingertips by sharing the link to the web survey on Google Form with a short introduction to several organisations and companies that registered with CIDB, PAM, BQSM and BEM in the Klang Valley area.
+The questionnaire has also been distributed in a softcopy format through electronic email to the organisations.
+The data was collected by inviting potential participants in the questionnaires to participate in many possible ways to reach the sample size of respondents as established by Krejcie and Morgan (1970).

-All the collective data was analysed based on frequency and percentage on each Likert scale to identify variables selected for the highest scale and the lowest scale.
-A mean was then produced to spot the ranking among variables of the same category and also the ranking among categories of the variables.
-The summary of the statistics was tabulated and graphed for a better understanding and clearer picture of the analysis.
-This study involved the utilisation and analysis of nominal and ordinal data using Statistical Package for the School Sciences (SPSS) software.
-The questionnaires were documented in the Google form format and exported to Microsoft Excel.
-All the collected data from the quantitative method is then imported from Microsoft Excel into the Statistical Package for the School Sciences (SPSS).
+All the collected data was analysed based on frequency and percentage on each Likert scale to identify variables selected for the highest scale and the lowest scale.
+A mean was then produced to spot the ranking among the variables of the same category and also the ranking among the categories of the variables.
+The summary of the statistics was tabulated and graphed for a better understanding and to have a clearer picture of the analysis.
+This study involved the utilisation and analysis of nominal and ordinal data using the Statistical Package for the Social Sciences (SPSS) software.
+The questionnaires were documented in the Google Form format and exported to Microsoft Excel.
+All the collected data from the quantitative method is then imported from Microsoft Excel into the SPSS.
 Before the measurement was generated by using the software, coding was applied.
 This added value of software created a table for each variable or between variables to variables to test the strength and significance of the relationship.